 CNI application for Near West Side: In December 2020, the City of Milwaukee applied as the lead applicant with HACM as the co-applicant for a Choice Neighborhood Implementation (CNI) grant to transform the Near West Side neighborhood, with College Court (WI002000011) and another assisted housing development for families not owned by HACM (Meadow Village) as the target housing developments.
 Marquette University previously was awarded an FY 2018 Choice Neighborhood Planning grant for the Near West Side neighborhood to develop a transformation plan.
-College Court (WI002000011) has 251 public housing units that are designated as mixed (designated for seniors and persons with disabilities) and Meadow Village has 90 units for families.
-(In 2023, College Court is now general occupancy housing.)
 In April 2021, the City and HACM were informed that the application was not a finalist for CNI funding.
 HACM may re-apply in 2021 or 2022.